 The number of patients a hospital treats for a condition or procedure and the severity of a patient's illness when they check into a hospital are two factors that can affect a hospital's quality rating.
 Some evidence suggests that the quality of care for patients with certain conditions or procedures is related to the number of patients treated at that hospital for those conditions or procedures, especially if the procedure is risky or extremely difficult.

 The severity of a patient's illness is also a key factor in measuring the quality of care at a hospital.
 A standard measure to compare patients' severity of illness between hospitals is called the Case Mix Index (CMI).
 Hospitals with a high CMI treat a greater number of severely ill patients, which impacts overall clinical outcomes.

-Stanford Hospital & Clinics has one of the highest CMIs in the country because we specialize in caring for complex diseases and conditions.
+Stanford Health Care has one of the highest CMIs in the country because we specialize in caring for complex diseases and conditions.
 Despite our high CMI, we maintain very positive outcomes, even when compared to hospitals that treat patients with illnesses that are less severe.

 QUALITY ?'S FOR YOUR HEALTH CARE PROVIDER

 Some information you may find helpful, and other information may be confusing.
 The most important things you can do are request quality data and ask questions.

 Is there quality data available for the hospital where my procedure will take place?